In the last generation, Sony's PlayStation Network, or PSN, was always number two to Xbox Live.

-It's a feature currently only available in the US, unfortunately, but Sony is looking at launching it in Australia in the future.
+It's a feature currently only available in the US and UK, unfortunately, but Sony is looking at launching it in Australia in the future.
 And in just the four months PlayStation Now has been in open beta in the US, we've seen Sony add over a hundred new titles to the service including a number of AAA titles from the PS3's back-catalog.

 The only major problems the service faces at this junction are the fact that pricing starts at a ridiculous US$3.99 to rent a game for two hours and can skyrocket up to US$29.99 to rent a game for 90 days, and the overall experience is entirely dependant on your connection speed.

 You're going to have to hardwire your system to a decently fast router (minimum 5 mbps) if you want the best experience.
 The pricing is something that could change once the service officially goes live sometime in 2015, but until then we're not holding our breath.